CongducPham/PRIMA-Intel-IrriS/Arduino/README.md

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/field-tester-dashboard.png" width="400">

-After testing coverage, you can simply delete the `digitaloutput` sensor of the default capacitive sensor.
+After testing coverage, you can simply delete the `digitaloutput` sensor of the default capacitive device.

 Note that the SNR (Signal to Noise Ratio) indicated on the OLED screen is the SNR of the acknowledgement.
 To know the SNR of the uplink (uplink means from device to gateway) transmission (thus the quality of the uplink transmission), you need to check on the WaziGate itself, using the live LoRaWAN frame capture feature of the embedded ChirpStack Network Server User Interface.
 To access the ChirpStack Network Server on the WaziGate, just connect to its WiFi network, then open `http://10.42.0.1:8080` with a web browser.
 Log in as `admin` user with `admin` password.
 Then go the `Gateway` menu, click on the WaziGate gateway and then select `LIVE LORAWAN FRAME` tab.